-Why can’t I connect to Heroku Postgres in production?by Ben
+Why can’t I connect to Heroku Postgres in production?

 Summary: Switching to Heroku Postgres?
 If you use a Crane or Kappa database instance, you might run into problems with using a non-standard port when connecting to PostgreSQL in production.
 (The problem may not happen in your staging environment if you use the dev plan.)
 Our app is a Padrino-based web service, but the problem described could happen to any framework/code that only expects standard port numbers.
 Check to make sure the non-standard port is handled correctly.